elesiuta/backupy/README.md

 - Save and load your configuration
 - Perform a dry run to test your configuration
 - Works on both new and existing backup directories
-- Filter files with regular expressions
+- Filter file paths with regular expressions
 ## Under the Hood
 - Easy to use in scripts (see backupy_batch.py for an example)
 - Clear and easy to verify code, the only functions that touch your files are: copyFile(), moveFile(), and  removeFile()
-- OS independent and console version uses only the Python standard library
+- OS independent and console version only uses the Python standard library
 - GUI available through Gooey and PySimpleGUI
 ## Usage Description
 - Source and destination directories can be any accessible directory